- Can Security be granted to a foreign lender?

-- Can lenders take a mortgage over land and buildings on the land?
+- Can banks take a mortgage over land and buildings on the land?

 - What are the mechanisms for registering land and for registering and perfecting security?

-- Can the lender use a Security Trustee to hold security on trust for creditors?
+- Can the Bank use a Security Trustee to hold security on trust for creditors?

 - Does the landlord/borrower have control over changes in tenants if the tenant wants to transfer the lease to a new tenant and is the original tenant still bound by the lease?

-- Is there anything else that you would specifically point out to a foreign lender as being unusual or particularly difficult?
+- Is there anything else that you would specifically point out to a UK lender as being unusual or particularly difficult?

 - B. Security Over Shares